Beech leaf disease: Cause

 The disease is caused by a type of nematode that feeds inside the leaves.
 The nematodes feeding cause dark bands in the leaves.
 The worms are most damaging to young trees, which can die in less than five years after the first signs of damage appear.
 In places where the disease is established, it can prove fatal to 90% of saplings.

 The U.S. Department of Agriculture Forest Service believes that insects, birds, as well as human movement are all possible modes of transport for the nematodes.

 Disease range

 Since its discovery in Lake County, Ohio in 2012, it has rapidly spread to 14 counties in Ohio, as well as to western Pennsylvania, Western New York, and Ontario, Canada.
 In 2020, it was identified in eastern New York, Long Island, Connecticut, Rhode Island, and Massachusetts.
-In 2021 it was found in Maine, in Lincolnville, Waldo County, and in Prince William County, Virginia.
+In 2021 it was found in Maine, first in Waldo County, before rapidly spreading throughout the state in following summers.
+Beech Leaf Disease has also been spotted in Prince William County, Virginia.